asyml/forte/README.md

 [![License](https://img.shields.io/badge/license-Apache%202.0-blue.svg)](https://github.com/hunterhector/forte/blob/master/LICENSE)

+#Forte is currently under incubation, please check back soon.

-The NLP pipeline is a toolkit based on Texar, aiming to provide a set of flexible and user-friendly modules for major NLP tasks with State-of-the-art performance.
+Forte is a NLP pipeline toolkit based on Texar, aiming to building a full pipeline of text retrieval, ranking, analysis and generation.
+It also provide a set of flexible and user-friendly modules for major NLP tasks with State-of-the-art performance.